Navigation, Web category, VoiceOver Utility on Mac

 To open VoiceOver Utility, press Command-F5 to turn VoiceOver on, then press VO-F8.

 Note: VO represents the VoiceOver modifier.

-DOM order: Move the VoiceOver cursor through a web page based on the page’s Document Object Model (DOM).
-Navigating by DOM moves left and right, in the order the web page’s author intended.
-(Moving up and down in DOM mode is based on items included in the VoiceOver rotor when viewing web pages.)
+DOM order: Move the VoiceOver cursor through a webpage based on the page’s Document Object Model (DOM).
+Navigating by DOM moves left and right, in the order the webpage’s author intended.
+(Moving up and down in DOM mode is based on items included in the Rotor when viewing webpages.)

 Group items within

 Hear a summary of a table and a summary of each cell as you navigate the table using the arrow keys.
 This option is useful if you’re familiar with a table and don’t need to read its contents.
 If you do want to read the contents of a cell, you must interact with it using VoiceOver commands.